pjwalstrom/cloud-workshop/README.md

 ## Nice to know

 To get into the virtual machine, run `vagrant ssh`.
-The project is mounted onto `/vagrant` inside the VM, so just go there before running any commands.
+The local project is mounted onto `/vagrant` inside the VM, so just go there before running any commands (`cd /vagrant`).

 To stop the virtual machine started with `vagrant up`, you can do `vagrant suspend`.
 Then to start it again, you can do `vagrant resume`.
 When you are finished with the workshop, you can use `vagrant destroy` to remove